LGBTQ rights in South Dakota: Hate crime law

 South Dakota law does not address hate crimes based on gender identity or sexual orientation.
 However, federal law has covered both categories since 2009, when the Matthew Shepard and James Byrd Jr. Hate Crimes Prevention Act was signed into law by President Barack Obama.
 Hate crimes committed on the basis of the victim's sexual orientation or gender identity can thus be prosecuted in federal court.

 In September 2019, the Oglala Sioux Tribal Council passed hate crime legislation which protects LGBT and two-spirit individuals, with 14 votes in favor, 2 against and 1 abstention.

 Transgender rights

 Identity documents

+In March 2026, the Supreme Court of South Dakota made a ruling that bans transgender individuals from changing or altering their sex on a birth certificate - unless an error was made during birth.

 South Dakota allows transgender people to change their legal gender.
 In order to update a birth certificate, the applicant must submit to the Office of Vital Records a copy of a court order changing their legal name and gender, a copy of the photo ID, an "Application for Birth Record" as well as pay the required fee.
 The Department of Public Safety will change the gender marker on a driver's license and state ID card upon receipt of a court order certifying the gender change or a signed affidavit from a licensed physician confirming sex reassignment surgery.